MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-customize-branding-customers.md

 ms.author: cmulligan
 ms.custom: it-pro

-#Customer intent: As an it admin, I want to learn about the options for customizing the look and feel of the customer sign-in and sing-up experience.
+#Customer intent: As an it admin, I want to learn about the options for customizing the look and feel of the customer sign-in and sign-up experience.
 ---

 # Customize the neutral branding in your customer tenant (preview)